Adamantish/restful_river/README.md

 Take some ideas from [CQRS](https://martinfowler.com/bliki/CQRS.html), make it asynchronous, performant, batch optimized with eventual consistency easily guaranteed.

-## Could it really be that simple yet not a terrible idea?
+## I heard this sort of simplicity is a terrible unscaleable idea.
+Could this really work for me?

 Yes.
-It makes a lot of nice, broad assumptions about your data model which are right for most cases.
+It makes a lot of nice, broad assumptions about your data model which are right for *most* cases.
 Funnily enough these are the same simplifying assumptions that helped HTTP REST to kill SOAP: Namely...

 -  Your app is fairly CRUD based.
 -  You don't sweat the extra I/O of sending the whole payload instead of complicated partial updates. (that's why it's a calm, fat river, not a choppy stream)